A Latent Variable Framework for Scaling Laws in Large Language Models: Methodology

 For simplicity, we omit ${X}$ from the conditional distributions in the remainder of the paper.
 Directly maximizing the log-likelihood function in \eqref{eq: Likelihood} may lead to multiple solutions due to an identifiability issue.
 Specifically, for any invertible matrix $G$ and parameter $\xi$, define $\bar\xi = \{\vvec^\T(\Lambda G),\vvec^\T(\beta),b^\T,\phi^\T,\vvec^\T(G\Sigma G^\T)\}^\T$.
 It can be verified that $\mathcal{L}(Y|\xi) = \mathcal{L}(Y|\bar\xi)$ for any $Y$ and $X$.
 This type of identifiability issue has been a central concern in establishing model identifiability in similar settings~\citep{bai2012statistical,ouyang2024statistical}.

 To address this issue, a common approach is to impose orthogonality constraints that $\Lambda^\T\Lambda$ is diagonal and $\Sigma = I_K$~\citep{fan2017sufficient,chen2019joint,zhang2020imputed}.
-However, this assumption typically does not lead to meaningful latent variables that can be interpreted as the LLM's latent abilities.
-To overcome this limitation, a widely used strategy is to designate anchor benchmarks that measure only a single latent dimension.
-This practice is commonly adopted to facilitate interpretability of the latent variables~\citep{andersonintroduction,bing2020adaptive,cui2025identifiability}.
+However, this assumption typically does not lead to interpretable latent variables.
+To overcome this limitation, a widely used strategy is to designate anchor benchmarks that measure only a single latent dimension, a common practice in the literature to facilitate interpretability of the latent variables~\citep{andersonintroduction,bing2020adaptive,cui2025identifiability}.
 In particular, for the $k$-th component of the latent ability, we assume there exists a set of benchmarks $\mathcal{S}_k$ that measure only the $k$-th dimension, i.e., the corresponding loading vector $\lambda_{j}$ has a single nonzero entry at the $k$-th component for $j\in\mathcal{S}_k$.
 To remove sign indeterminacy, we require that for certain $j\in\mathcal{S}_k$, $\lambda_{jk}\ge 0$.
 The choice of these anchor benchmarks is typically guided by domain knowledge or prior studies employing exploratory tools such as rotation methods~\citep{browne2001overview,Rohe2020VintageFA,polo2024sloth}.
 To further address scale indeterminacy, we impose the constraint $\mathrm{diag}(\Sigma) = (1,\ldots,1)^\T$, where $\mathrm{diag}(\cdot)$ takes the diagonal elements of a square matrix into a vector.

 Now we define the feasible parameter space as follows:

 where $M$ is some constant that regulates the magnitudes of the parameters, $\mathrm{dim}(x)$ denotes the dimension of vector $x$, $\|x\|_{\infty} = \max_{i\in[n]}|x_i|$ denotes the vector $\ell_{\infty}$ norm, and $\Lambda_{j,-k}$ denotes the $j$th row of $\Lambda$ with its $k$th entry removed.
 The marginal maximum likelihood estimator $\hat{\xi}$ is defined as the solution to